 The situation has evolved, and since 2011 Eaton does not support NUT anymore.
 This may still evolve in the future.
 But for now, please do not consider anymore that buying Eaton products will provide you with official support from Eaton, or a better level of device support in NUT.

-- AMETEK Powervar, through Andrew McCartney, has added support for all AMETEK Powervar UPM models as usb-hid UPS. - Gamatronic, through Nadav Moskovitch, has revived the sec driver (as gamatronic), and expanded a bit genericups for its UPSs with alarm interface. - Microdowell, through Elio Corbolante, has created the microdowell driver to support the Enterprise Nxx/Bxx serial devices.
-The company also proposes NUT as an alternative to its software for Linux / Unix. - Powercom, through Alexey Morozov, has provided extensive information on its USB/HID devices, along with development units. - Riello UPS, through Massimo Zampieri, has provided all protocols information.
-Elio Parisi has also created riello\ser and riello\usb to support these protocols. - Tripp Lite, through Eric Cobb, has provided test results from connecting their HID-compliant UPS hardware to NUT.
-Some of this information has been incorporated into the NUT hardware compatibility list, and the rest of the information is available via the list archives. - NAG, through Alexey Kazancev and Igor Ryabov, has added support for SNR-UPS-LID-XXXX models as usb-hid UPS.
+- Gamatronic, through Nadav Moskovitch, has revived the sec driver (as gamatronic), and expanded a bit genericups for its UPSs with alarm interface. - Microdowell, through Elio Corbolante, has created the microdowell driver to support the Enterprise Nxx/Bxx serial devices.
+They also proposes NUT as an alternative to its software for Linux / Unix. - Powercom, through Alexey Morozov, has provided extensive information on its USB/HID devices, along with development units.

+- Riello UPS, through Massimo Zampieri, has provided all protocols information.
+Elio Parisi has also created riello_ser and riello_usb to support these protocols. - Tripp Lite, through Eric Cobb, has provided test results from connecting their HID-compliant UPS hardware to NUT.
+Some of this information has been incorporated into the NUT hardware compatibility list, and the rest of the information is available via the list archives.